 If it has had no effect after a few days, it is unlikely to work at all.
 However, sometimes the initial dose is not high enough.
-A doctor may advise that the the dose be increased if it does not work at first.
+A doctor may advise that the dose be increased if it does not work at first.
 Also, it is possible that food can affect the absorption of desmopressin tablets into the body.
 Therefore, if it has not worked then try giving the dose at least an hour and a half after the child last ate anything.
 Also, don't give food to your child just before bedtime.
 Alternatively, you could try the melt (under the tongue) preparation.

 What are the disadvantages of desmopressin?

 It does not work in all cases.
 Also, in children where it has worked, when it is stopped there is a chance that bedwetting will return.
-(A permanent cure following treatment is more likely with bedwetting alarms than with desmopressin.)
+A permanent cure following treatment is more likely with bedwetting alarms than with desmopressin.

 When and how is desmopressin used?

 Treatment with a bedwetting alarm is currently recommended to be used as a first-line option.
 However, desmopressin is recommended first-line for children who require a rapid response or short-term control of bedwetting (for example, for sleepovers or school trips).
 Desmopressin is used because it has a faster response rate than using an alarm.
-If it is used for short-term control, it is usually recommended to take it around a week before the occasion for which it is needed.
+If it is used for short-term control, it is usually recommended to take it daily from around a week before the occasion for which it is needed.
 This gives time to assess how effective it is.

-Desmopressin is generally used only in children aged over 7 years, but sometimes it is used in children a year or two younger.
+Desmopressin is generally used only in children aged over 7 years; however, sometimes it is used in children a year or two younger.
 It is not used in children under the age of 5 years.
 Children aged 5-7 years may be given desmopressin if they are not yet considered to be mature enough to use a bedwetting alarm.
 It can also be used as an alternative to an alarm.
 Some children have desmopressin in addition to using the alarm.

 If it works, it can be continued for a while.
 If there has been a response after four weeks then it is usually given for a total of three months.
 It is then stopped for a week to assess the effect and to see if it is still needed.
 If there is only a partial response, the dose may be increased (and also be given one to two hours before bedtime).
 It should then be continued for another six months.
 However, if there is no response after four weeks then the treatment is usually stopped.
 Sometimes it is recommended to try taking it one or two hours before bedtime to see if this works.